mstksg/inCode/copy/entries/machines-2.md

 eventually be playing with function composition, it doesn't offer too much in terms of combinators.

-There is a well-established Haskell extension that provides syntactic sugar for complex, multi-way, side-chained compositions, called "proc notation".
+There is a neat Haskell extension that provides syntactic sugar for complex, multi-way, side-chained compositions, called "proc notation".
 Proc notation will prove invaluable to us eventually, but it requires some more Category combinators to work.

 As it turns out, the `Arrow` typeclass exists as a general grab-bag of combinators to make life a lot easier for us.